-Detroit Man Gives Away His Savings To Buy Gas For Nurses, ‘I Just Love Them’
+Detroit Man Uses His Savings To Buy Gas For Nurses, ‘I Just Love Them’

 A man from Detroit, Michigan named Allen Marshall wanted to show his appreciation towards nurses during the coronavirus so he decided to buy their gas for them.
 Marshall used up all of his $900 savings to buy the gas for more than 50 nurses he had never even met before just to show how much he cared, according to CNN.

-Marshall spent two straight days at a Exxon gas station nearby a local hospital, Detroit Medical Center, where he knew many nurses would be heading to work to save lives, putting their own health at risk in the process.
+Marshall spent two straight days at an Exxon gas station nearby a local hospital, Detroit Medical Center, where he knew many nurses would be heading to work to save lives, putting their own health at risk in the process.
 He stood by the road for hours holding up a sign that read “FREE GAS FOR NURSES” in big red letters.

 Marshall’s wife is an essential worker at Blue Cross Blue Shield, where she is also putting her life at risk for the betterment of others.
 Thus, he understood the fear and uncertainty that essential employees are dealing with right now.
-After he dropped his wife off at work he proceeded to embark upon his generous project.
+After he dropped his wife off at work, he proceeded to embark on his generous project.

 Marshall had been saving up his money to buy something special for himself but decided the funds would be put to better use this way.
 When asked what his motivation was behind the generous gesture, his answer was simple.